cutright/DVHA-Stats/README.rst

 |build| |pypi| |Docs| |lgtm| |Codecov|

 A library of prediction and statistical process control tools.
-Although based on work in `DVH Analytics <http://www.dvhanalytics.com>`__, all statistical tools in this library are generic and not radiation oncology.
+Although based on work in `DVH Analytics <http://www.dvhanalytics.com>`__, all statistical tools in this library are generic and not specific to radiation oncology.
+See our `documentation <http://dvha-stats.readthedocs.io>`__ for advanced uses.

 What does it do?
 ----------------